-After having nine successful years on network television, John Henton established a name for himself as a leading comic talent.
+After having nine successful years on network television, John Henton established a name for himself as one of today’s leading comic talents.
 He is fortunate to be among an elite group of actors who found success on the small screen.
 He found a loyal and endearing following through the lovable and sensible character of “Overton Wakefield Jones” on the FOX hit sitcom “Living Single,” and the loyalty continued with fans embracing the character of “Milsap” on the sitcom, “The Hughleys.”
 For its third season, “The Hughleys” moved to UPN, and contributed to the network’s very successful Monday night line-up.
 “The Hughley’s” wrapped its fourth and final season in spring 2002.
 John’s stellar television work has not gone unnoticed, as he was recognized in 2001 and 2002 with an NAACP Image Award nomination for Best Supporting Actor in a Comedy Series.

 Born and raised in Cleveland, John Henton never entertained the thought of a career in comedy.
 In 1982, while working during the day and studying computer science at night, Henton was urged by a co-worker to try his jokes at a local comedy club’s amateur night.
 By his second night, Henton won the amateur night contest and began stand-up part time.
 Henton made the move to Los Angeles in 1985 and by 1988 started his stand-up career full time.